Mattlk13/flycheck/doc/developer/developing.rst

    discarded.
 4. Relevant errors are highlighted by Flycheck in the buffer, according to user preference.
-By default, each error adds a mark in the fringe at the line it occurs, in addition to underlining the symbol at the position of the error using overlays (see :infonode:`(elisp)Overlays`).
+By default, each error adds a mark in the fringe at the line it occurs, and underlines the symbol at the position of the error using overlays.
 5. Finally, Flycheck rebuilds the error list buffer.

 Flycheck follows this process for all the :ref:`many different syntax checkers